geo-yyZhou/Interpretable-BL-RWI/README.md

 If you use this code in your research, please cite the associated paper:

 > "Yuanyuan Zhou, Xiao-Hui Yang, Peng Han*, Katsumi Hattori*, Ruidong Li, Bingbing Han, Wuhu Zhang, Xiaofei Chen.
 Interpretable Rayleigh Wave Inversion Framework and Its Practical Implications.
-Submitted to Computers & Geosciences"
+Submitted to Journal of Applied Geophysics"